The Importance of Prayer in Community

-Have you read the one about Jesus healing the paralyzed man lowered through a roof by his friends?
+Have you read the Bible story about Jesus healing the paralyzed man lowered through a roof by his friends?

 Here’s a snippet for you:

 “Some men came carrying a paralyzed man on a mat and tried to take him into the house to lay him before Jesus.
 When they could not find a way to do this because of the crowd, they went up to the roof and lowered him on his mat through the tiles into the middle of the crowd, right in front of Jesus… So he said to the paralyzed man, “I tell you, get up, take your mat and go home.”
 Immediately, he stood up in front of them, took what he had been lying on and went home praising God.”

 To read the full story of how this man’s life was transformed because of the people he surrounded himself with, turn to Luke chapter 5, verses 17-26 in the Bible.

 Reading this more recently, I saw the story unfold through the eyes of the paralyzed man.
 My guess is that he had been paralyzed for much, if not all, of his life.
 He’d probably tried every option under the sun to receive his healing and nothing had worked.
 He had nothing left.
 His health, his pride, his money – all gone.
 He was over it.

 Maybe his friends had to wear him down with persistent persuasion before he agreed to let them carry him on that mat.
 I can imagine him tired of not being able to do things for himself.
 Tired of having to ask others for help.
 Yet, there was a flicker of hope inside him.
 Just a flicker.

 It was because of the four faith-filled friends, each carrying a corner of the mat, that this paralytic came face to face with Jesus and received his healing!
 Now, that’s what I call Kingdom friendship!